juancho0809/DesignSoftware/ProjectPin/Backend/Readme.md

 - __As a__ _manager_,__I want__ to see all the users have the app, __so what__ I can make analysis about it
 - __As a__ _manager_,__I want__ to see boards, __so what__ I can decide delete depending on business rules
 - __As a__ _manager_,__I want__ to have an special account, __so what__ I can have special permissions such as delete or view the content of users

 ## Technical Definitions

-### Tools to use

-- The enviroment used is Python, using other tools like PostgreSQL and Github for control versions of the project

 - User: name, username, email, password
 - Client(User): IdUser